kishansairam9/ShardedKVStore/README.md

         - 0.35 - delete
         - 0.4 - get of keys existing in database
         - 0.1 - get of non existing keys in database
-- Concurrent Benchmark - 1000 operations, get put delete with equal probability
+- Concurrent Benchmark - 10000 operations, get put delete with equal probability

+Testing setup
-    - We experimented with 10 GRPC Server workers and 20, we obtained similar performance with both, hence we stuck to using 10 workers
+- We used 10 GRPC kvstore service GRPC workers
-    - All the tests were run on 2018 Macbook Air with 8GB RAM, 1.6Ghz Dual core intel i5
+- All the tests were run on server linux CentOS Server with Xeon Processor.
+- System has 64GB+ RAM (isn't a factor as storage is disk based not in-memory, memory usage was quite low)
+- Location on HDD is used for storage

+- Note on terminology - here worker means a concurrent user of service.
+Each worker does 10000 operations
+- More number of workers means more no of concurrent operations

+### Setting 1
 5 Shards, each with 5 Replicas

-- 1 worker - 1min 56s
+- 1 worker - 26.461s
-- 3 workers - 4min 29s
+- 3 workers - 33.027s
-- 5 workers - 7min 23s
+- 5 workers - 47.882s

 5 Shards, each with 3 Replicas

-- 1 worker - 1min 28s
+- 1 worker - 23.256s
-- 3 workers - 3min 21s
+- 3 workers - 29.848s
-- 5 workers - 4min 46s
+- 5 workers - 46.353s

 1 Shard, with 5 replicas

-- 1 worker - 1min 51s
+- 1 worker - 26.568s
-- 3 workers - 5min 7s
+- 3 workers - 29.877s
-- 5 workers - 7min 42s
+- 5 workers - 46.419s

 3 Shards, each with 3 Replicas

-- 1 worker - 1min 30s
+- 1 worker - 26.568s
-- 3 workers - 3min 42s
+- 3 workers - 29.750s
-- 5 workers - 5min 19s
+- 5 workers - 46.276s

-Explanation of observations from Concurrent benchmark
-    - Note: As can be observed above for 1 worker i.e., no concurrent load we have lower number of shards and lower number of replicas every time to take lesser time.
-We don't consider 1 worker in the following explanation, as trivially lower both always favours when we have only 1 client.
-But having only 1 client is unlikely.
+For above experiments results are very close and we cannot make any useful observations.
+Testing system at higher scale would give us meaningful insights

+### Setting 2

+For next test, we increased the number of GPRC workers of service to 20 and also benchmarking workers at 20.

+3 Shards with 5 Replicas - 2m54.674s
+5 Shards with 5 Replicas - 2m41.556s

+As we can see sharding increased throughput and decreased time taken

+We can make these following observations in general
 - Same number of shards, different number of replicas
     - Consensus algorithm phase dominates more
     - Lower the number of replicas, lower the time
 - Different number of shards, same number of replicas
     - Higher number of shards takes lesser time
     - This is because due to sharing of requests among different shards, when we have concurrent operations happening, we get performance advantage

 ## References